 I have completed extensive training to be both a mentor and a coach and am very happy switching between the two roles from session to session and student to student.

 What I do when I am not tutoring

-At present I am working for an education tech start-up in the micro-learning sector as a freelance consultant.
-Our app helps support knowledge acquisition and retrieval.
+I am Programme Director for an education tech start-up in the micro-learning sector.
+Our apps help support knowledge acquisition and retrieval.

 Apart from this, and spending time with family and friends, I try to see exhibitions, catch a film, and go for country walks (escaping London).

 Playing board games with friends is a particular hobby.